PatrycjaBaldyga/PlayfairCipher/README.md

 To encrypt or decrypt a message:

+1. Enter the secret key.
-1. Input your message (plaintext or encrypted) into the console, then press enter.
+2. Input your message (plaintext or encrypted) into the console, then press enter.
-2. Choose the encrypted or decrypted version of your message.
+3. Choose the encrypted or decrypted version of your message.